-We've seen an increase in water use recently, with both the warm weather and people spending more time at home, using more water.
+We've seen an increase in water usage recently, with both the warm weather and people spending more time at home.

-There’s plenty of ways to enjoy the sunshine and water this summer and with small changes, we encourage you to help save water, making a big different to our valuable natural resource.
-Every drop counts!
+There are lots of ways to enjoy the sunshine and water this summer and with small changes, we encourage you to help save water, making a big difference to our valuable natural resource.
+Water's Worth Saving!

 This means there’s been more handwashing, cooking and cleaning in our houses and paddling pools and hosepipe use in our gardens.
 With the warm weather, all of us also want to stay cool.
 Many of us aren’t travelling abroad this summer so there’s more of us using water at home too.

 On average, we treat 630 million litres of water a day.
-Since lockdown, we’ve been keeping the water flowing but in hot weather, demand soars so we’ve seen high peaks during lockdown.
+We've been keeping the water flowing but in hot weather, demand soars so we've seen high peaks.

 Sprinklers, hosepipes and paddling pools all require extreme large quantities of water.
 Plus everyone suddenly seems to be wanting to wash their car!

-So all across the country, water companies are asking everyone to please use water wisely during the lockdown.
+Water companies are asking everyone to please use water wisely.
 Please help us to keep the water flowing and save water.

 We have no plans in place to implement any drought measures such as hosepipe bans, but it is good practice for everyone to use water wisely.